dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 OpenShift Logging (Kibana) and Metrics (Cassandra) are also components that require persistent storage.
 Typically so far external block storage providers had to be used in order to get these services to work reliably.
 Since the introduction of `gluster-block` this is now possible with CNS as well.

+#### A `gluster-block` crash course

+`gluster-block` is a block-storage provisioner based on CNS.
+It is implemented using a large GlusterFS volume that hosts sparse files which in turn are the backing files of iSCSI LUNs served by `gluster-block`.
+The orchestration of this taken care of by the `gluster-block-provisioner` which runs in a pod just like `heketi`.
+Even though the result of this are iSCSI LUNs, i.e. block devices, this kind of storage, when claimed, still ends up being mounted by OpenShift nodes and then formatted with XFS (like for any other block storage in OpenShift).
+As a consequence `gluster-block` only supports `RWO` volumes.

+!!!
+Tip "Will this not make things slower?"
+    So you may ask: is this, an XFS-formatted iSCSI LUN backed by a sparse file on top of GlusterFS, still faster than a plain GlusterFS volume?
+The answer is yes for applications like OpenShift Metrics and Logging.
+Such applications regularly do file-system operations like locking or byte-range locking which are very expensive on any distributed filesystem, and GlusterFS is no exception.
+On local filesystems like XFS this is not a problem.
+The resulting XFS meta-data operations are not distributed in `gluster-block` but are perceived as plain I/O to a file on top of GlusterFS through the iSCSI target which is fast.

 It might seem counter-intuitive at first to consider CNS to serve these systems, mainly because:

   - Kibana and Cassandra are shared-nothing scale-out services